For more information contact:

 Overtime compensation includes shift differentials, hazardous conditions pay, and other pay in accordance with the Fair Labor Standards Act.

-The employee indicates the hours worked on her or his Time Report.
+The employee indicates the hours worked on their Time Entry Calendar in Workday.

 For overtime-eligible part-time employees, work in excess of the regular part-time schedule up to 40 hours in one workweek is compensated as straight time and may not be accrued as compensatory time.

 Time worked in excess of 40 hours in a workweek is compensated at time and one-half and may be approved for compensatory time.

 The accumulation of unused compensatory time at WSU may not exceed 240 hours.
 Any additional overtime must be paid in cash.
 (WAC 357-28-285) Appointing authorities may establish compensatory time maximums of less than 240 hours.